yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 [Rodrigo](https://github.com/ReinUsesLisp) [fixed a bug in Vulkan’s stream buffer,](https://github.com/yuzu-emu/yuzu/pull/5919) improving performance and reducing VRAM use, while also making better use of the dedicated VRAM, instead of falling back to shared VRAM, which is better known as just system RAM.

-By [using dirty flags](https://github.com/yuzu-emu/yuzu/pull/5923), [Rodrigo](https://github.com/ReinUsesLisp) also managed another slim but measurable Vulkan performance bump.
+By [using dirty flags](https://github.com/yuzu-emu/yuzu/pull/5923), [Rodrigo](https://github.com/ReinUsesLisp) also managed another slim, but measurable, Vulkan performance bump.
 Reducing draw calls always helps!

-After a lot of time of experimentation, [Rodrigo](https://github.com/ReinUsesLisp) [reduced the size of Vulkan’s command pool](https://github.com/yuzu-emu/yuzu/pull/5989), from 4096 to just 4.
+After a lot of time spent experimenting, [Rodrigo](https://github.com/ReinUsesLisp) [reduced the size of Vulkan’s command pool](https://github.com/yuzu-emu/yuzu/pull/5989), from 4096 to just 4.
 This makes the driver assign less memory for command buffers, saving a considerable amount of system RAM.

-For example, in `Pokèmon Sword/Shield`, Vulkan’s use of system RAM goes from 707MB, to just 2MB.
+For example, in `Pokèmon Sword and Shield`, Vulkan’s use of system RAM goes from 707MB, to just 2MB.

 To end the day, [Rodrigo](https://github.com/ReinUsesLisp) fixed a regression introduced by the `Buffer Cache Rewrite`.
 Some games benefit from skipping the cache, but others lose performance. `Animal Crossing: New Horizons` was an example severely affected in Vulkan.